killollik/DA5401-July-Nov-25-assignment-4-DA25M001/README.md

 ```
 .
 ├── DA5401_July_Nov_25_assignment_4_DA25M001.ipynb.ipynb      # Main Jupyter Notebook with all code, visualizations, and analysis.
-├── creditcard.csv                    # The dataset file (if included in the repo).
 └── README.md                         # This readme file.
 ```